-Y must be a simple integer scalar or a 1 or 2 element vector containing the file tie number followed by an optional address size.
+Y must be a simple integer scalar or a 1 or 2 element vector.
+The first element is the file tie number.
+The second element, if specified, must be 641.

 The file tie number must not be the tie number associated with another tied file.